 To be approved in the High Country area and receive WIOA Title 1 funds, the training provider must be listed on the Eligible Training Providers List (ETPL) maintained in NCWorks.gov to include the required information following the process outlined in the Eligible Training Provider Guidelines.
 Once information regarding the training programs are reviewed and approved at the state level, the local area will approve programs based on local demand following career pathways and aligning with needs of employers.
-Potential WIOA participants are referred to NCWorks Online to search for training providers.
-If they are interested in a training provider or program that is not approved by the Local Area, they may request that the training provider/program be added and/or approved by the WDB.
-The WDB is currently reviewing the list of approved indemand industries and occupations for training.
+Staff and potential WIOA participants are referred to NCWorks Online to search for training providers.
+If they are interested in a training provider or program that is not approved by the Local Area, they may request that the training provider/program be added and/or approved by the state/WDB.
+Board staff work with local providers to assist in the requirement of keying their program data in NCWorks in order to be supported via WIOA.

 7. Define what "significant number of competent providers" means in the Local Area WDB.
 Include whether the Local Area WDB uses more strict performance measures to evaluate eligible training providers.
-Attach if a separate policy.
-Local Area WDB Name ETPL Policy.